ozgurchn/react-native-openxc/README.md

         }
       }
       ```

-4. Simply `import/require` it by the name defined in your library's `package.json`:
+4. Simply you can use it like this:

     ```javascript
     import OpenXc from 'react-native-openxc'